-How to Change: 6 Science-Based Tips for Changing Your Life
+How to Change: 6 Science-Based Tips & Strategies

 Do you want to know how to change?
 Change isn’t always easy but luckily there are lots of things you can do to turn your life in a more positive direction.
 Here are some of them.